jdpasternak/taskmaster-pro/README.md

 An app for managing tasks in a Kanban way.

-This was a project done for a coding bootcamp to practice the following skils
+This was a project done for a coding bootcamp to practice the following skils:

 - CSS
 - Bootstrap